Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 Second to fourth week

 Most of the swelling has subsided.
-You can resume light activities and use makeup to camouflage any residual discolouration.
+You can resume light activities and use makeup to conceal any residual discolouration.
 The scars may still be slightly pink, but this is temporary.

 One to three months